Global Director Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor Global Director roles?

-The H-1B, L-1A, and O-1A are the three most common paths.
+The H-1B visa, L-1A, and O-1A are the three most common paths.
 The L-1A is ideal for candidates transferring from a foreign affiliate of a U.S. company, as it's designed for executives and managers and skips the lottery.
 The H-1B applies broadly, and the O-1A suits candidates with significant industry recognition or an established professional profile.
 You can browse Global Director roles with sponsorship on Migrate Mate.

 Does a Global Director role qualify as a specialty occupation for H-1B purposes?